 Nick had just pulled to one side of Trafalgar Road, near Britannia, in Milton, Ontario.
 Caution signals were on, orange safety cones in place, and proper protective equipment worn.
 He and his partner had just been out of the work van approximately two minutes, one on each side of the van, when the van was hit by a pickup truck driven by a 61-year-old gentleman using his cell phone!
 Yes, a distracted driver was on his cell phone with his dog’s groomer.

 Later we learned that although the company had been in business more than 16 years, it had never been inspected by the Ministry of Labour.
 There had never been anyone checking in on the safety and well-being of employees working on regional roads!!
 Why???
 Why had it taken the horrific death of my precious son?
 When I learned this, I began to shake, and sob and voiced what was in my heart at the time, and hung up the phone.
 I collapsed.

-Here we are, more than four years later, still struggling through this painful, never-ending journey of grief.
+Here we are, years later, still struggling through this painful, never-ending journey of grief.

 The company has since been charged and found guilty of failing to do everything they could have and should have done to ensure the safety and well-being of my Nick, his partner, and other employees.
 They were slapped with a “hefty” fine of $125,000.
 They continue to be in business.
 However, it is now mandatory to have a second vehicle set up for safety purposes behind the work van, on roads with speed limits over 80 km/h.